 - Near the beginning of the episode "Bat Out of Heck", Frankie jokingly calls Mike "Fred Flintstone" after he complains that he prefers to drive places rather than be dropped off.
 This leads to a discussion between Brick and Axl about why Fred doesn't just walk everywhere considering that his car is powered by his walking.

 - Red Dwarf: The opening scene from "Backwards" shows Lister and the Cat discussing how attractive Wilma is.
 They both agree that she is the most desirable woman who ever lived.
 This gets a Call-Back in Series X with Lister's jacket featuring her on the back.

 - Samson En Gert: This famous children's duo has a song called "Joebadoebadoe", which takes place in a Stone Age setting and has a refrain that sounds suspiciously close to "Yabba-Dabba Doo".

-- The Sopranos: In one episode, while Tony Soprano is recovering from a gunshot wound in the hospital, an evangelical preacher visits him.
+- In a later episode, while Tony is recovering from a gunshot wound in the hospital, an evangelical preacher visits him.
 The preacher, who is a Young Earth creationist, tells him that dinosaurs co-existed with early humans.
 Tony remarks, "You mean like The Flintstones?".